Maktab al-Khidamat: Global Relief Foundation

 The Global Relief Foundation was a purported charitable, nonprofit organization that was established and headquartered in Bridgeview, Illinois in 1992.
 Self-claimed to be the second largest Muslim charity within the United States, the group claimed to have raised approximately $5 million a year.

 The Department of Treasury designated the group under E.O.
 13224 stating in a press release in October 2002 that "the GRF has connections to, and has providing assistance for, Osama bin-Laden, the Al-Qaeda network, and other known terrorist groups" it went on to note that "One of the founders of GRF was previously a member of Makhtab Al-Khidamat".

 Benevolence International Foundation

-Founded in Saudi Arabia in the late 1980s as "Lajnat al-Birr al Islamiah" (LIB) by Sheik Adedl Abdul Galil Batterjee, the organization changed its name to Benevolence International Foundation (BIF) upon incorporating in Burbank Illinois, U.S.A in early 1992.
-During the Soviet–Afghan War, LIB, like many similar organizations helped to fund Mujahideen fighters.
+Founded in Saudi Arabia in the late 1980s as "Lajnat al-Birr al Islamiah" (LIB) by Sheik Adedl Abdul Galil Batterjee, the organization changed its name to Benevolence International Foundation (BIF) upon incorporating in Burbank, Illinois, U.S. in early 1992.
+During the Soviet–Afghan War, LIB, like other similar organizations helped to fund Mujahideen fighters.
 However, after the war LIB, now operating as BIF, helped to establish and fund Al-Qaeda.

 Between 1993 and 2001 the Benevolence International Foundation is believed to have raised upwards of $17.5 million.

-On November 19, 2002 the US Treasury designated BIF (as well as two other entities), as financiers of terrorism, citing the close relationship between BIF's CEO Enaam Arnaout and Osama bin-Laden.
+On November 19, 2002, the US Treasury designated BIF (as well as two other entities), as financiers of terrorism, citing the close relationship between BIF's CEO Enaam Arnaout and Osama bin-Laden.